wp-plugins/jquery-t-countdown-widget/readme.txt

 == Frequently Asked Questions ==

 = How does one use the shortcode, exactly? =
-A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete listing of shortcode options</a> has been provided to answer this exact question.
+A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete list of shortcode options</a> has been provided to answer this exact question.

 = How does one pronounce T Minus? =
-1. Tee - As in Tea for Two, or Tee off time
+* Tee&mdash;As in Tea for Two, or Tee off time
-1. Minus - As in the opposite of plus (+)
+* Minus&mdash;As in the opposite of plus (+)
-1. T Minus- As in "This is Apollo Saturn Launch Control.
+* T Minus&mdash;As in "This is Apollo Saturn Launch Control.
 We've passed the 11-minute mark.
 Now T minus 10 minutes 54 seconds on our countdown for Apollo 11."

-= Where can I get political news that makes me giggle? = The Daily Show with John Stewart
+= Where may one view political news that gives giggle? = The Daily Show with John Stewart

 = I am a Social Netwookiee, do you have a Facebook page? =